Agencies Are Steering You In The Wrong Direction On Revenue Strategy

 Create Buyer Journey Analytics For Your Current And Future State

-I see few companies doing this, but its an exercise that produces incredible insight.
+I see few companies doing this, but it’s an exercise that produces incredible insight.
 What does your buyer journey look like mathematically?
 At each stage of your current buyer journey, what are the conversion rates?
 What do these conversion rates need to look like to get you to your stated revenue goals?
 What is the delta between the current state and the future state?

 This is an indicator of how much you’ll need to invest and how long you’ll need to wait for that future state.
 This is a data point you should be aware of before you even start looking for an agency or hiring in-house marketing people, and this should inform your budget decisions.